 The University Council is a democratically elected participation body in which students and staff of the University are represented.
-The Council keeps a watchful eye on the Executive Board, issues solicited or unsolicited advice and has a say in important decisions.
+The Council follows the decisions of the Executive Board critically, issues solicited or unsolicited advice and has a say in important decisions by the Board.

-The Council is composed of eight staff and eight student members from all faculties and supporting services.
-Students elect new representatives every year; staff do this every two years.
+The Council is composed of eight staff members and eight student members from all faculties and supporting services.
+Students elect new representatives every year, while staff members do this every two years.

 What typifies co-determination at Leiden University is that the Executive Board considers the opinion of the University Council to be important, regardless of the Council’s formal powers.
 The aim is always to reach a consensus.